 "Counselling" is advice about course selection, module selection, eligibility for modules/programs, how to deal with academic difficulties, etc.

-Please read carefully to determine what type of counselling you need:
+Please read carefully to determine what type of counselling do you need:

 The Academic Counselling Team in North Campus Building Rm 280 is a team of dedicated and experienced academic counsellors/advisors that help Science students during their academic careers.

 - • Struggling with university adjustment